KevinJayData/first-republic/readme.md

 Talking points
 - The Ratio% represents how many ideas benefited each department divided by the number submitted by the department.
-Departments can submit ideas to other departments so this gives an idea of who is benefiting the most vs who is coming up with the most ideas.
+Departments can submit ideas to other departments so this gives an idea of who is benefiting vs who is coming up with the ideas.
 - The Production Department submitted the most ideas, but only 8 ideas were implemented.
 this resulted in the lowest implemented/submitted ratio.
 - HR submitted the 2nd least number of ideas, but the ratio shows they benefited more on a percent